Joy-Division/JoyDict/mga/readme.md

 # Metal Gear AC!D & AC!D<sup>2</sup>

-Metal Gear AC!D and its sequel Metal Gear AC!D<sup>2</sup> comprise the first generation of the MGS engine for PlayStation Portable.
+Metal Gear AC!D and its sequel Metal Gear AC!D<sup>2</sup> comprise the first iteration of the MGS engine for PlayStation Portable.
 Metal Gear AC!D was forked from the codebase of MGS3 during the game's development.

 ## Archive Files